First and foremost, you need to know that tonsil stones can go away on their own.

 As mentioned previously, gargling with salt water can remove the remains of tonsil stones.

-It is one of the best way to prevent, and treat tonsil stones in the same time.
+It is one of the best ways to prevent, and treat tonsil stones at the same time.

 Mix them, and gargle daily, even few times per day.

 One of the best home remedies for tonsil stones is prevention.